Saggart: Transport

-Luas

 Saggart Luas stop is one of two western termini for the Luas Red Line, the other being Tallaght.
 The line provides a direct link to Dublin city with a journey duration of 45 minutes.

-Bus

-Saggart is served by the Dublin Bus route number 69.
+Saggart is served by Dublin Bus route 69 and GoAhead Ireland route W6.

 Sport

-St. Marys is the local Gaelic Athletic Association club and was founded in 1906.
+The local Gaelic Athletic Association (GAA) club, St Mary's GAA, was founded in 1906.

 Coolmine Equestrian Centre was established here in 1989.
 The equestrian centre is home to the remains of the 7th-century monastery of St Mo Sacra.
 The centre and CEAD-Ireland host equestrian activities and competitions and CEAD-Fest during the summer months.

 Politics

-For elections to Dáil Éireann, Saggart is part of the Dublin Mid-West constituency.
-Saggart, along with Citywest, Rathcoole and Newcastle, is part of the Clondalkin Local Electoral District of South Dublin County Council.
+For elections to South Dublin County Council, Saggart is part of the local electoral area of Clondalkin, along with Citywest, Rathcoole and Newcastle.
+Saggart is an electoral division within the Dáil constituency of Dublin Mid-West.